7 Honest Reasons Why You Haven’t Found The Right WordPress CRM Yet (With Recommendations!)

 Sending emails from WordPress tends to land in the spam box…

-So you’ll still want to use a 3rd party email add-on like Amazon S3 to send your emails on WordPress.
+So you’ll still want to use a 3rd party contact email add-on like Amazon S3 to send your emails on WordPress.
 Either way, it’s one more thing to figure out.

 3. WordPress CRM Plugins Put The Onus on You To Adhere To Security and Privacy Laws